Tilcob/Road-To-Glory/README.md

 When introducing new packages or major gameplay features, follow the same pattern by adding or extending `package-info.java` descriptions so the high-level intent stays discoverable.

+Additional module, asset, and ECS system documentation lives in the top-level `docs/` folder.

 ## Debug / Strict Mode (Yarn)